KrzysztofGarus/atipera/README.md

 - type:
 java -jar atipera_app.jar

-### to run the application from a Docker container:

-- make sure You have docker installed
-- download docker image - >
-- go to the docker file directory and open terminal
-- type:  docker load -i atipera_api.tar  to import
-- type:  docker run -p 8080:8080 -e githubtoken=YOUR_TOKEN helikon_api

 ## to use the app:
 - You can open Your browser and type http://localhost:8080/repositories/{owner_login} -> example http://localhost:8080/repositories/krzysztofgarus